gohugoio/hugo/README.md

 Hugo may also be compiled from source wherever the Go compiler tool chain can run, e.g. for other operating systems including DragonFly BSD, OpenBSD, Plan&nbsp;9 and Solaris.

-**Complete documentation is available at [Hugo Documentation](http://gohugo.io/).**
+**Complete documentation is available at [Hugo Documentation][].**

 ## Choose How to Install

 If you want to use Hugo as your site generator, simply install the Hugo binaries.
 The Hugo binaries have no external dependencies.

-To contribute to the Hugo source code or documentation, you should fork the Hugo GitHub project and clone it to your local machine.
+To contribute to the Hugo source code or documentation, you should [fork the Hugo GitHub project](https://github.com/spf13/hugo#fork-destination-box) and clone it to your local machine.

 Finally, you can install the Hugo source code with `go`, build the binaries yourself, and run Hugo that way.
 Building the binaries is an easy task for an experienced `go` getter.

 ### Install Hugo as Your Site Generator (Binary Install)